RedHatInsights/rhc/README.md

-`rhc` is a simple, one-step front-end client for Red Hat connected services.
+`rhc` is a simple, one-step front-end client for remote host configured services.
 It is built to be an alternative client to `subscription-manager`, `insights-client`, and any other client utility that enables connecting a system to Red Hat services.